 Calling all graduates!
-Did you graduate from Lehman College with a major or minor in Art or Art History?
+Did you graduate from Lehman College with a major or minor in Art, Art History or CGI?
 Keep in touch!
 We would love to hear from you and also send you a personal invitation to our anniversary celebration.
 Send an e-mail to firstname.lastname@example.org or call 718-960-8256.

 Sara Conde (MFA 2011) Though living now in her native Madrid, Sara Conde’s color woodblock print is on exhibit at the International Print Center New York’s New Prints/Winter 2012 Show in Chelsea through March 2012.

 Amy Digi (M.F.A.
 2007) had paintings on exhibit in NYC in the “Small Works” show at the Manhattan Borough President’s Office, and has an exhibit “Paintings from the Produce Aisle and Garden,” at the Public Healthcare Communications Group, 1675 Broadway, 8th Floor, NYC 10019 (January-March 2012).
 She is also an artist in residence for the US Coast Guard.
 Her website is www.amydigiart.blogspot.com

 David Donabedian (M.F.A.
 2008) is working as an assistant professor and librarian at Hunter College, CUNY.
 Images of his work have appeared together with his poetry in the Armenia-based literary paper Yeghanan Pogh in 2009.
 Other works translated and published in Armenia-based journals include an essay examining the Japanese tea ceremony and culture, Tea and the Sword: Zen Mind, Buddhism and the Noble Way (Karoun, 2009), and 38 of his poems entitled Quasimodo Sunday (World Literature in Armenian, 2009).